AsiaKorushkina/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 **Returned value**

-- A column with values that result from accumulating input states for a set of block lines, from the first to the current line.
-Result of function depends on partition of data to blocks and on order of data in block.
+- Each resulting row contains a result of the aggregate function, accumulated for all the input rows from 0 to the current position. `runningAccumulate` resets states for each new data block or when the `grouping` value changes.

 Type depends on the aggregate function used.